-Regarding the statistics of the fully distributed architecture, it can be seen that when increasing the number of subnets from 2 to 10, the rediscovery time will increase by 9.23 secs with two different leaps (leap to 6.26 secs from 4.12 secs and to 11.11 secs from 7.3 secs).
-The rediscovery time in the fully distributed architecture has this trend because when adding a new subnet to the edge of the linear topology, the rediscovery time that is needed by furthest subnets will be impacted by the number of phases (Nop) to get the new added subnet's information multiple by the Latency of each phase (LP), as described in Equation 3 in section II.
+Regarding the statistics of the fully distributed architecture, it can be seen that when increasing the number of subnets from 2 to 10, the rediscovery time will increase by 9.23 secs, with two different leaps (leap to 6.26 secs from 4.12 secs and to 11.11 secs from 7.3 secs).
+The rediscovery time in the fully distributed architecture has this trend.
+This is because when adding a new subnet to the edge of the linear topology, the rediscovery time that is needed by the furthest subnets will be impacted by the number of phases (Nop) to get the new added subnet's information multiplied by the latency of each phase (LP), as described in Equation 3 in section II.
 As a consequence, we can expect more delay when we scale the network.